ap221882/ap221882/README.md

 -->
 I am Ajay Pathak, an aspiring full stack web developer with knowledge of latest web technologies.
 I am proficient in making full blown web applications and especially frontend part of it.
 I have made static as well as dynamic web pages using HTML, CSS, Javascript.
 I am proficient in Python and know core Java and C++.
 You can see my work at my [portfolio website](https://ajay-pathak-portfolio.netlify.app/).
-Apart from this, I am also fond of TypeScript and making beautiful designs using CSS and related frameworks.
+Apart from this, I am also fond of TypeScript and develop beautiful designs using CSS and related frameworks.

 For my programming projects, I am an active githubber.
 Feel free to create a pull request for contribution or collaboration to any of my repositories.